nobodxbodon/DiOc/How to install Glassfish 4.0 in Ubuntu 12.04.3 x64.md

 Now you can visit admin page (your_server_id:4848) in browser</br>

-To stop the default domain:
+To stop the GlassFish server:
 <pre># asadmin stop-domain
 Waiting for the domain to stop .
 Command stop-domain executed successfully.</pre>